 Serving Families, Businesses and Workers Since 1924

 Bank of Labor is the evolution of nearly a century of serving the banking needs of hard-working people.
-From our roots as a labor-owned community bank to our growth as a financial institution serving North America’s unions and labor-related entities, we strive to promote and sustain both unions and local communities.
+From our roots as a union-owned community bank to our expanded mission to ‘Live the Code’ of the North American labor movement by serving their organizations and members.
+We are here to help you, your family and your organization thrive.

 From its remarkable endurance during the Great Depression to the devastating Great Recession, claiming so many financial institutions in our time — Bank of Labor stands as a testament to the endurance of the labor movement and the families and business we serve.

 It all began